How We Slowly Lose Touch With Ourselves Without Realising It

 There’s always something that needs attention.
 Someone who needs support.
 Something that feels more urgent than you.

-So you tell yourself: I’ll rest later.
-I’ll take care of myself when this settles.
 Right now, it makes more sense to show up here.

 And you mean it.